Attractions of Paris

 Île de la Cité, and it's neighbor Île Saint-Louis,

-how the River Signe has always been at the heart of the
+of how the River Signe has always been at the heart of

-through to the Cathedral and Royal Palaces on Cité to
+Jatte through to the Cathedral and Royal Palaces on

-the post-industrial wasteland on Île Seguin it seems
+Cité to the post-industrial wasteland on Île Seguin it

-every aspect of Paris is presented, and emboldened in
+seems every aspect of Paris is presented, and emboldened

-character, are both at the heart of the city and at the
+are both at the heart of the city and at the same time

 It is a simple walk north from rue Mouffetard and